 - "The Enneagram" podcast episode from The Liturgists // This is an AMAZING listen.
 It's not short (2 hours total) but it's RICH.
 I love The Liturgists (Science Mike and Michael Gungor) anyway, but their brilliance and realness combined with the wisdom of Ian and Suzanne (who wrote the book below) is just amazing.
 This is a must-listen!

-- The Road Back to You by Ian Morgan Cron and Suzanne Stabile (website / buy the book here / podcast) // This book is really easy to read, really fresh, brand-new so it's super culturally relevant, and just a fantastic resource.
-I've already bought this one for friends and they've loved it too-- it's a great place to start that won't feel intimidating or too overwhelming.
-The podcast is wonderful too-- they talk to guests of all different types, and it's great to hear from others either like you or of other types to really hear how their type plays out in their lives.
+- The Road Back to You: Looking at Life through the Lens of the Enneagram // The podcast is just as wonderful as the book-- they talk to guests of all different types, and it's great to hear from others either like you or of other types to really hear how their type plays out in their lives.
 I've learned so much from this one, and have loved the guests they've had on the show!

 - The Enneagram Institute website // There is SO much to explore here -- it's a great, easy way to browse around, learn more about the types and their characteristics and interactions with other types, and just get a feel for everything.